sylletka/wordpress-dashboard-widgets/README.md

 ## Usage

-Add widgets with the "Dashboard widgets" menu item in the dashboard menu, and adit them the same way as for posts and pages.
+Add widgets with the "Dashboard widgets" menu item in the dashboard menu, and edit them the same way as for posts and pages.